kristinemlarson/gnssrefl/README.md

 from the end of the day.
 This is not sensible - and it will reject this arc nominally for being far too long.
 Really it is rejecting it because it is non-physical.

-The second hidding QC setting is called "ediff."
+The second hidden QC setting is called "ediff."
 If you specify emin and emax for your arcs, quickLook will allow you to use arcs that are within (emin +ediff) and (emax - ediff).
 The net result of this QC setting default is to make it less likely you will try to use a very short arc.